stavnstrup/ilovegit/README.md

-Git can be intimidating for beginners, so here is a small collection of resources on the net collected in the last couple of years.
+Git can be intimidating for beginners, so here is a small collection of online resources on the net collected in the last couple of years.

 Git Books